cyrillkuettel/yt_scraping/README.md

 # Scrape your Youtube Profile
 **This is still in development.**

-It's a youtube history viewer, with some pretty diagramms basically.
+It's a youtube history viewer.
 I'm writing this application to be able to instantly search my youtube history.
-Also there may be advanced filters in the future, right now it's just a history viewer, with instant search.
+Also there may be advanced filters in the future, right now it's just a history viewer.
+There is a wordcloud feature, which is a nice way to visualize your interests.
 This is all possible thanks to [Google Takeout](https://takeout.google.com/settings/takeout), which enables users to export data from their google accounts.

 ![screnshot](img/screenshot.png)